-Apache is an independent energy company that explores for, develops, and produces natural gas, crude oil, and natural gas liquids.
-Within the United States, Apache’s purported “core growth area” was an oil and gas field known as “Alpine High” located along the western edge of the Permian Basin in West Texas.
-By January 2016, Apache had purchased over 300,000 acres in the Permian Basin, including as part of the highly touted Alpine High project.
+Apache is an independent energy company that explores for, develops, and produces natural gas, natural gas liquids, and crude oil.
+During the relevant time period, Apache’s purported “core growth area” was an oil and gas field known as “Alpine High,” located along the western edge of the Permian Basin in West Texas.
+By January 2016, Apache had purchased over 300,000 acres in the Permian Basin, primarily as part of the highly touted Alpine High project.

 The complaint alleges that throughout the class period, and unbeknownst to investors, Defendants engaged in a fraudulent scheme to inflate Apache’s stock price by making materially false and misleading statements regarding the viability and profitability of Alpine High.
 Specifically, Apache concealed: (1) that it had intentionally used unrealistic assumptions regarding the amount and composition of available gas and oil in Alpine High; and (2) that it did not have the proper infrastructure in place to safely and economically drill and transport those resources, even if they did in fact exist in the amounts claimed.

 The truth about Alpine High began to emerge on April 23, 2019, when Apache announced that it had begun a “[t]emporary” deferral of natural gas production at Alpine High.
 In response to this news, Apache’s stock price dropped $4.03 per share, or nearly 11% over the next four trading days.
 Then, on October 25, 2019, Apache’s Senior Vice President of Worldwide Exploration abruptly resigned from the Company, causing Apache’s stock price to decline another $1.16 per share, or approximately 5%.